renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - Several other analyses categories and types can be added to the app.
 These extensions include analysis of Whales, MemPools, Bridges, and other networks, in comparison and conjunction with Avalanche C-Chain.
 - Sliding news tickers can be added, at least in the main Dashboard screen, that would display prices of Avalanche C-Chain tokens over time.
 Several Javascript libraries can be used to this end, including [react-ticker](https://github.com/AndreasFaust/react-ticker), [dynamic-marquee](https://github.com/tjenkinson/dynamic-marquee), and [react-native-text-ticker](https://github.com/deanhet/react-native-text-ticker).
 - Several other calculations, especially with respect to volatiliy, and specifically the ["VIX Fear-Greed Index"](https://youtu.be/56gI9mMOczw) calculations can be done through collecting more data with other API, such as [Binance Market Data endpoints](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#market-data-endpoints) and [FTX Grouped Orderbooks](https://docs.ftx.com/#grouped-orderbooks).
+- On the documentation side, the developed code, especially the Javascript code can be visually documented using [SmartDraw's Automated Class Diagrams Extensions](htpps://www.smartdraw.com/developers/extensions/class-diagram.htm)

 <hline>
 </hline>